 Ten days feels like a long time to someone wondering all the while whether or not they’re pregnant.
 The simplest answer is ten days is the average time for the fertilized egg to travel to and implant in the uterine lining.
 Examining the “behind the scene” details might help clarify the answer…

 Avenue Women’s Center provides highly accurate, free pregnancy tests to women in Chicagoland.
-If this is not the right time for you to be pregnant, and you are concerned about the possibility, please call or text us today.
+Is now not the right time to be pregnant?
+Are you concerned about a possible pregnancy?
+Please call or text us today.

 Once fertilized, the egg is swept down the fallopian tube toward the central cavity of the uterus.
 This process can take 6-12 days.
-Once inside the uterus, the egg begins implantation – a process of embedding in the thick, development-friendly environment of the uterine lining.
+Once inside the uterus, the egg begins implantation.
+That is the process of embedding in the thick, development-friendly environment of the uterine lining.
 This location is where the pregnancy will develop.
 Once the egg is implanted in the uterine lining, it begins to develop an attachment which will eventually become the placenta.
 In addition, a hormone known as HCG is produced.
-It is only when levels of HCG are high enough to be detected in the mother’s blood stream that it can be evaluated by either a blood test or a urine test.
-At three weeks of pregnancy (or one week following conception) the range of HCG in a normal pregnancy can range from 5-50 mIU/L (a tiny amount, but wide range, in laboratory calculating language).
+It is only when levels of HCG are high enough to be detected in the mother’s bloodstream that it can be evaluated by either a blood test or a urine test.
+At three weeks of pregnancy (or one week following conception) the range of HCG in normal pregnancy can range from 5-50 mIU/L (a tiny amount, but wide range, in laboratory calculating language).

 Home pregnancy tests are very convenient and common these days.
 They can be used for detecting the presence of HCG in the urine in the range of 20-25 mIU/L, which is typical for approximately 10 days after conception.
 But the longer one waits and is closer to the first day of the missed period, the more accurate the test will be.